antononcube/MathematicaForPrediction/MarkdownDocuments/Parametrized-event-records-data-transformations.md

         Union[Normal[eventRecords[All, "Variable"]]]
        ];

-The constructed rows are assembled into a dataset (with Dataset).
-The function ProcessComputationSpecification is used to convert a user-made specification dataset into a form used by ERTMon.
+The constructed rows are assembled into a dataset (with `Dataset`).
+The function `ProcessComputationSpecification` is used to convert a user-made specification dataset into a form used by `ERTMon`.

     wCompSpec =
      ProcessComputationSpecification[Dataset[compSpecRows]][SortBy[#Variable &]]